 She turned her arm, brought it closer.
 Written across the underside, from her wrist to just below her elbow was a number in thick black marker.
 No name, just a number!

 Grabbing a handful of toilet paper she wiped her mouth and ran to the bedroom.
-She swiped across the desk, sending papers flying to the floor.
-Nothing.
+She swiped across the desk, sending papers flying.

-“I need a bloody pen, why is there no bloody pen” she screamed as she pulled a half opened drawer completely off its runners.
+“I need a bloody pen, why is there no bloody pen” pulling an opened drawer completely off its runners.

 She spotted a half chewed pen on the floor by the bin.
-Grabbing it, she dropped the drawer on the floor and whipped a post-it note off the pad on the desk.
-Sitting on the edge of the bed she stuck the post- it to her knee.
+Grabbing it, she dropped the drawer and whipped a post-it note off the pad on the desk.
 Turning her right arm over she tried to write.
 She stared at the figures jumping off the paper, a phone number.

 “It looks like a mobile number!
 Whose is it?
 Shit,” she didn’t have a clue.